ftravers/rum-sample/doc/codenames.md

 # Gameplay

 There are three players.
 One of the players we call the Guesser.
-The other two are competing to win.
+The other two Selectors are competing to win.

 A list of 25 words is randomly created.
-Six are allocated to each of the two competing players.
+Six are allocated to each of the two Selector players.
 Only they know which of the 25 words are "theirs".
 These two players dont share any words.

 On their turn, a player announces a "hint" word and how many of the 25